540co/ads-bpa/server/docs/payloads/get_reactions.md

 ### Error Response

-Below is a table showing the errors that will be returned on the endpoint if not
+Below is a table showing the errors that could be returned on the endpoint.

 |Status Code | Description |
 |------------|-------------|